iiroj/html-renderer-webpack-plugin/README.md

 By default, when using `import` to require you application code, for example `import App from 'src/components/App`, the resulting module will be cached in the node process.
 Thus, after recompiling your html files after a webpack HMR update, the html file will still contain the old version, because it is cached in the `require.cache`.

-To overcome this limitation, you can supply a `hotPath?: RegExp` option to this plugin.
-After a webpack compilation, it will use this RegExp to invalidate any matching paths in the `require.cache` (`node_modules` will always be ignored).
-Then, if you use `const App = require('src/components/App').default` inside your renderer function, it will be freshly required the next time the HTML file is created.
+To overcome this limitation, this plugin hooks into Webpack's `watchRun` hook, that runs in watch mode when files change.
+It will then invalidate every require used in changed files from the `require.cache`.
+Thus, if you use `const App = require('src/components/App').default` inside your renderer function, it will be freshly required the next time the HTML file is created.
 This will result in "hot-reloading" working properly for statically rendered content.

+You can disable this behaviour by supplying the `hot: false` option in the plugin constructor.